-Skoll Scholar, online Maria Springer, shop reflects on her classes during the Oxford MBA programme.
+Skoll Scholar, Maria Springer, reflects on her classes during the Oxford MBA programme.

 Economies can, patient and indeed should, work for everyone.
 While studying the MBA, I realised that all business is social business and that no business is all good or all bad.
 Every company has a choice.
 Companies can operate ethically and value social impact and environmental responsibility while maximising bottom-line profits.
 Of course, this choice is not a one-time decision.
 Companies must make and reaffirm this choice at the most senior levels of leadership on a continuous basis, not because they should, but rather because it’s good for business.
 With this understanding of social business, small, medium and large public companies can indeed be a force for good.